 The creation and redemption of Baskets requires the delivery to the Trust or the distribution by the Trust of the number of bitcoins represented by the Baskets being created or redeemed.
-The number of bitcoins that will be required ("Basket Bitcoin Amount") for each creation basket ("Creation Basket") or redemption basket ("Redemption Basket") will be determined from time to time by dividing the number of bitcoins owned by the Trust at such time by the number of Shares outstanding at such time (calculated to one one-hundred-millionth of one bitcoin) and multiplying the quotient obtained by 100.
+The number of bitcoins that will be required ("Basket Bitcoin Amount") for each creation basket ("Creation Basket") or redemption basket ("Redemption Basket") will be determined from time to time by dividing the number of bitcoins owned by the Trust at such time by the number of Shares outstanding at such time (calculated to one one-hundred-millionth of one bitcoin), as adjusted for the number of whole and fractional bitcoins constituting accrued but unpaid fees and expenses of the Trust, and multiplying the quotient obtained by 100.
 The Basket Bitcoin Amount may gradually decrease over time if the Trust's bitcoins are used to pay the Trust's expenses.